COLORS file format description

 .colors - SAM Makelogo Colors Data

 The COLORS data files are related to SAM.
-COLORS file is a SAM Makelogo Colors Data.
+The COLORS file is a SAM Makelogo Colors Data.
 The Sequence Alignment and Modeling system (SAM) is a collection of flexible software tools for creating, refining, and using linear hidden Markov models for biological sequence analysis.

-- Data files
+- a2m SAM Alignment Data

-- SAM Makelogo Colors Data related extensions:
+- cst SAM Constraints Data

 .colors - Scratch v2 Custom Editor Colors Data

 The COLORS data files are related to Scratch.
-COLORS file is a Scratch v2 Custom Editor Colors Data.
+The COLORS file is a Scratch v2 Custom Editor Colors Data.
 Scratch is an educational programming language and multimedia authoring tool that can be used by pupils, teachers, and parents for a range of educational and entertainment constructivist projects from math and science projects, including simulations and visualizations of experiments, recording lectures with animated presentations,

-- Scratch v2 Custom Editor Colors Data related extensions:
+Scratch v2 Custom Editor Colors Data related extensions:

 Can't open a .colors file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .colors file extension is often given incorrectly!
+The .colors file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .colors page useful, please feel free to link to this page.